Frequently Asked Questions

 1. Do robots work on a pasture-based system?

 Robotic milking and pasture-based systems have been proven successful time and time again.
-Lely pioneered the ABC grazing system more than 10 years ago.
-Depending on your needs and management style, our systems will help you to meet organic or grazing protocols so cows can be free to go outdoors for either certain hours of the day — just to give the cows some play and lunge area — or for full efficient grazing, where the primary goal is to make full usage of the growth season and be as efficient as possible utilizing pasture.
+Lely pioneered the ABC grazing system and continues to refine processes and products within that model.
+Depending on your needs and management style, our systems will help you to meet organic or grazing protocols so cows can be free to go outdoors for certain hours of the day — just to give the cows some play and lunge area — or for full efficient grazing, where the primary goal is to make full usage of the growth season and be as efficient as possible utilizing pasture.

 2. How much milk can a robot harvest each day?

-A Lely robotic milking system can milk 60 cows per robot or more, with an average of 2.6 milkings per cow per day.
+A Lely Astronaut A5 robotic milking system can milk 60 cows per robot or more, with an average of 2.6 milkings per cow per day.
 These figures are dependent on factors such as milk speed and production.
-Typically a robot can achieve 180 milkings per day with a goal of harvesting 5,000 pounds (2,268 kg) of milk per day.
-These figures are dependent on things like production per cow, milk speed, distance from the robot that cows are grazing, and individual management practices.
+Typically a robot can achieve 180 milkings per day with a goal of harvesting 5000 pounds of milk per day.

 3. When was the first robot installed?